 Repeat Step 10 until all of the balusters are secured to the handrail.

 Carefully ascend your staircase and wiggle the railing, checking for any weakness in construction.
-It's better to find a weak point now than have an unsuspecting stair climber tumble from a loose baluster.
+It's better to find a weak point now than have an unsuspecting stair climber take a tumble from a loose baluster later on.